 Over the recent years, coffee makers have gotten more complicated and expensive.
 And some of these high-end gizmos have more buttons, espresso heads, steaming wands, and bells and whistles than you know what to do with.

 But oftentimes, all you need for a great cup of coffee are some high-quality coffee beans and a few improvised brewing methods to bring out the flavor of the beans and produce a rich and tasty brew.

-Even if you’re attached to your beloved coffeemaker, it pays to know how to make coffee in other ways just in case your machine breaks down or if you’re heading somewhere rustic for the weekend.
+Even if you like to use a traditional drip coffeemaker, it pays to know how to make coffee in other ways just in case it breaks down or you’re going somewhere rustic on the weekend.